Pal (surname): History

-The Pardhi, a hunter community of Maharashtra, is also known as Pal.

 The saint Gwalipa told Suraj Sen, the ruler of Gwalior, to adopt the surname Pal, which remains prevalent up to eighty-three descendants of Suraj Sen.

 The Ahirs in Central India use Pal as a surname.

+One Gopāla founded Pala dynasty in Bengal and Bihar in 8th Century.
 In imitation of Pal dynasty of Assam, the Chutia (pronounced as Sutia) also took the surname of Pal.

 Pal was also a popular surname among the Parmar Rajput rulers of the Garhwal.

 Pal is a surname of the Thakuri people of Nepal.

-In Punjab and other states, Pal is often used as a middle name followed by Singh.
+Among Sikhs, Pal is often used as suffix to the given name or a middle name.

-Pal is also used as a surname by the Punjabi Khatri community.

 The rulers of Kullu held the surname Pal up to about the 15th century A.D., which they later changed to Singh.

-Bengalis

-In Bengal, during the reign of the Gupta Empire beginning in the 4th century AD, when systematic and large-scale colonization by Aryan Kayasthas and Brahmins first took place, Kayasthas were brought over by the Guptas to help manage the affairs of state.
-During this period, the Kayasthas had not developed into a distinct caste, although the office of the Kayasthas (scribes) had been instituted before the beginning of the period, as evidenced from the contemporary smritis.
-Tej Ram Sharma, an Indian historian, says that: